iluwatar/java-design-patterns/gateway/README.md

 ---
-title: "Comprehensive Guide to the Gateway Design Pattern in Java"
+title: "Gateway Pattern in Java: Simplifying External System Integration"
+shortTitle: Gateway
 description: "Discover the Gateway design pattern in Java, a powerful technique for integrating remote services and APIs.
 Learn how to encapsulate interactions and simplify your application architecture with practical examples and real-world use cases."
 category: Integration
 language: en